AO-StreetArt/CLyman/docs/pages/quickstart.rst

 .. code-block:: bash

-   docker run --publish=8768:8768 --publish=8762:8762/udp aostreetart/clyman:v2
+   docker run --publish=8768:8768 --publish=8762:8762/udp aostreetart/clyman:v2 clyman.prod.mongo=mongodb://mongo:27017

 However, we also need a running instance of Mongo to do anything interesting.
+The above command assumes that you have an instance of Mongo running on the same node with the container name 'mongo'.
 To get you up and running quickly, a Docker Compose file is provided.
 To start up a Mongo instance and a Clyman instance, simply run the following from the 'compose/min' folder:

 .. code-block:: bash